Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Proofs

 \subsection{Proof of Theorem \ref{thm:GAR_kolmogorov_2}}

 We combine the results by Lemma \ref{lem:NN-approx} and Lemma \ref{lem:intermediateGAR}.
 The target probability is bounded as

 where $C'' > 0$ is an existing finite constant depends on $n$.
-About the last inequality, the first term comes from Lemam \ref{lem:intermediateGAR}, and the second term follows the Markov's inequality.
+About the last inequality, the first term comes from Lemma \ref{lem:intermediateGAR}, and the second term follows the Markov's inequality.
 Applying Lemma \ref{lem:NN-approx}, we get

 Finally, we obtain